No Contact Directives

 Individuals requesting a No Contact Directive are likewise not permitted to contact the other party.

-No Contact Directives are not the same as protective orders, which prohibit persons from being present near or in the same location as the person seeking protection.
-For more information about protection orders, please visit the university’s Title IX page.
+No Contact Directives are not the same as protective orders, which are issued by a judge and prohibit persons from being present near or in the same location as the person seeking protection.

-If your concern does not involve behavior addressed by the sexual misconduct policy, please complete this incident report form or call 614-292-0748.
+If your concern does not involve behavior addressed by those policies, please complete this incident report form.